alan-turing-institute/rse-course/ch00python/index.md

 * List comprehensions
 * Functions in Python
 * Modules in Python
-* An introduciton to classes
+* An introduction to classes